ktaka-ccmp/ktaka.blog.ccmp.jp/2024/Axum-Google-OAuth2-Login/Readme.en.md

 Both form_post and query response modes are supported, with form_post recommended for its ability to keep sensitive data out of URLs.

 ## Why Use a Popup Window?

 A popup-based flow keeps the main page responsive during the authentication process and simplifies state management.
 Once authentication completes, the popup closes automatically, and the main page updates to reflect the authenticated state.
+Since the browser shares cookie headers across different tabs, the login state is maintained until the cookie expires or is overwritten.

 ## Conclusion